 Eufaula Primary School houses grades K-2 and has one full-time counselor.
 Eufaula Primary School is located at 520 Pump Station Road in Eufaula, Alabama 36027.
 With the understanding of the faculty's impact on each child's academic success, Eufaula Primary School strives to provide enriching and engaging learning experiences that are aligned with the Alabama Course of Study and the College and Career Readiness Standards daily.
-With a system focus on teaching and assessing grade level standards, the faculty is implementing STEM activities, EngageNY, Number Talks, Daily 5 and CAFÉ.
-The day begins with an hour block of Intervention/Extension which focuses on meeting the needs of students who are experiencing academic difficulty as well as providing enrichment for students who are meeting grade level expectations.
-Extension groups include Chess, Master Gardener, Art Club, Music Extension and Library Extension.
-Reading Horizons is implemented during the Intervention block.
+Each day contains an hour block of Intervention/Extension which focuses on meeting the needs of students who are experiencing academic difficulty as well as providing enrichment for students who are meeting grade level expectations.
+Each student is provided an iPad that allows them to gain technology skills and use programs such as Accelerated Reader and Lexia.

-Alabama Virtual Academy of Eufaula consists of grades K-12 and has three full-time counselors and a Family Academic Support team (FAST) to engage and support students.
-Alabama Virtual Academy (ALVA) is an online school which serves approximately 2000 students in grades K-12th grade.
-Students are able to access online classes at home with certified teachers guiding and supporting.
+Alabama Virtual Academy of Eufaula is a tuition-free, full time on-line program for students in grades K-12 which serves approximately 4500 students throughout the state of Alabama.
+ALVA has seven full-time counselors and a Family Engagement Specialist to engage and support students and their families.
+Students are able to access online classes at home with certified teachers guiding and supporting them.
 Students log in daily to an online system for interactive coursework, and also have scheduled class times with teachers for lessons, leveled support, and tutoring.
 ALVA also has a full special programs department with special education teachers, related service providers, gifted services, ELL teachers, and a 504/RTI coordinator.
 Alabama Virtual Academy offers enrichment for K-5 students, honors courses for middle school students, and honors, AP and dual enrollment at the high school level.
+School counselors address the mental health needs of students through the implementation of 7 Mindsets- a comprehensive mental health based program.